cinarmert/WastedPotentials-319/README.md

 Project Description
 ------------------------
-  We plan to make a desktop application of this game with additional varying modes such as,
+We plan to make a desktop application of this game with additional varying modes such as:
     - Daily Challenge: Each day there will be a daily challenge assigned by developers, where each player are going to try to complete the challenge in the shortest time.
 Their completion times will be displayed in the leaderboard.
     - Switch Mode: 2 boards will be switched between two players, each player will interract with the board for a fixed time interval.
 The player who completes the puzzle wins.
 Players can disarrange the cubes on the board so players will use various strategies when playing this mode.
     - Survival mode: This is a single player mode in which player tries to solve as many puzzles as they can in a time interval.
 Player will start with a specified time, each time player solves a puzzle, he will be given additional time.
 So in this mode players will challenge themselves.